Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 ask them in the #general channel.
 If you have specific questions that you think are best discussed in a private manner, then please send them to me as a direct message.
-Unless there is an absolute need for you to do so, please refrain from sending me emails and instead prefer to communicate with me through Slack.
+Unless there is an absolute need for you to do so, please refrain from sending me emails and instead focus on communicating with me through Slack.
 Finally, don't forget to be on the look out for the Google Meet link that I will send you on Monday morning!
 You can use this to join our first class on Monday.